bpp/bpp-manual/bpp-4-manual.md

 recombination between loci*.
-The original MSC model ([Rannala and Yang 2003](https://doi.org/10.1093/genetics/164.4.1645)) also assumes complete genetic isolation between populations, but more recent implementations allow gene flow between species (either continuous migration or episodic introgression); the MSci model implemented in BPP allows episodic introgression [Flouri et al 2020](https://doi.org/10.1093/molbev/msz296) and the IM model allows continuous migration (see
+The original MSC model ([Rannala and Yang 2003](https://doi.org/10.1093/genetics/164.4.1645)) also assumes complete genetic isolation between populations, but more recent implementations allow gene flow between species (either continuous migration or episodic introgression); the MSC-I model implemented in BPP allows episodic introgression [Flouri et al 2020](https://doi.org/10.1093/molbev/msz296) and the IM model allows continuous migration (see
-[Introgression Models](#introgression-models) and [Isolation With Migration Models](#isolation-with-migration-models)).
+[Introgression and Migration Models](#introgression-and-migration-models) and [Isolation With Migration Models](#isolation-with-migration-models)).
 The default model assumes a strict molecular clock (constant substitution rates among lineages) and relaxed-clocks (with substitution rates varying among lineages) are implemented through variable clock models (see